jiangqiw/Recipes-Calories-Prediction-Model/README.md

-# Recipes-Rating-Prediction-Model
+# Recipes-Calories-Prediction-Model

-This is the Project 3 under course DSC80
+This is the Project 5 under course DSC80

 By Jiangqi Wu & Yuxuan Zhang